 Our therapists use a variety of techniques and expertise in the field to provide an integrative and healing approach to help individuals and families struggling with infertility and difficulties surrounding pregnancy.
 We help navigate a process that is difficult emotionally and physically by providing support, education, and connection with top resources.
 We also use integrative therapy and hypnosis to help create positive visualization, promote relaxation, and address anxiety and fears.

 Struggling with infertility can be lonely and difficult to describe to others due to the myriad emotions and anxiety that accompany the process of trying to get pregnant.
 For those struggling with infertility, the experience can be traumatic.
 You can spend years going from doctor to doctor, trying to understand what is ‘wrong.’
 It takes a lot of time, energy, resources, and money - especially for a process that has an uncertain outcome.
 You may feel isolated - surrounded by others who seem to get pregnant easily - while you’re experiencing so much difficulty.
 You may want to be happy for family and friends, but the feelings of jealousy or resentment can keep you from feeling connected.

-Our therapists work with individuals and couples during the process of trying to get pregnant.
-They are not only experts in using hypnosis and therapy techniques to guide clients through the process, but also have vast knowledge about infertility.
-They are able to connect clients to the top fertility specialists in the city, and help clients understand their medications, know when to advocate for themselves, and develop a plan that incorporates integrative and nontraditional medicine according to the client’s preference.
+Dr. Sera Lavelle, Dr. Sara Glazer, and Dr. Meghan Downey provide supportive integrative therapy to individuals and couples struggling to get pregnant.
+They are experts in using hypnosis and therapy techniques to guide clients through the process, and they each have vast knowledge about infertility.
+Our therapists are able to help clients: connect to the top fertility specialists in the city, understand their medications, feel more confident in regards to advocating for themselves, and develop a plan that incorporates integrative and nontraditional medicine according to the clients' preferences.

 No items found.